NFL Week 10 injury updates on Deebo Samuel, Minkah Fitzpatrick, Stefon Diggs

 Injury: Back

-After not being listed on the injury report on Thursday, Diggs was added after he was limited in practice on Friday.
+After not being listed on the injury report Thursday, Diggs was added after he was limited in practice Friday.
 The Bills have another day of practice before playing host to the Denver Broncos on Monday night.
-Diggs has not missed a game due to injury during his four seasons in Buffalo.
+Diggs has not missed a game because of injury during his four seasons in Buffalo. -- Alaina Getzenberg

 Deebo Samuel, WR; Trent Williams, LT, San Francisco 49ers

 After missing almost all of the past three games, Samuel will be back for the Niners on Sunday in Jacksonville.
-Samuel returned to practice on Monday and was a full participant in all four sessions the Niners held this week.
-Samuel said Thursday that he isn't going to try to make up for his absence in one week but expect him to have a big role again now that he's back on an offense that has sagged to 17 points per game over the past three games after averaging more than 30 in the first five weeks.
+Samuel returned to practice Monday and was a full participant in all four sessions this week.
+Samuel said Thursday he isn't going to try to make up for his absence in one week, but expect him to have a big role again now that he's back on an offense that has sagged to 17 points per game over the past three games after averaging more than 30 in the first five weeks.

-Williams has missed the past two games after playing through the ankle injury in Week 6.
+Williams has missed the past two games after playing through an ankle injury in Week 6.
 The Niners hoped the bye would get him fully back to play Sunday against Jacksonville, but Williams is listed as questionable after practicing on a limited basis Thursday and Friday.
-In fact, coach Kyle Shanahan called Williams "real questionable" on Friday, which means Williams could be a true gametime decision depending on how he feels after a long flight. if Williams can't play, the Niners would turn to Jaylon Moore to replace him again.
+In fact, coach Kyle Shanahan called Williams "real questionable" on Friday, which means he could be a true game-time decision.
+If Williams can't play, the Niners will turn to Jaylon Moore to replace him again. -- Nick Wagoner

 Keaton Mitchell, RB, Baltimore Ravens